Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-0flTS1mpH7s.md

 # [September 15th, 2020 Livestream](../2020-09-15.md)
 ## Q&A: Will there be more polish to the Survival aspects of the game?
 https://www.youtube.com/watch?v=0flTS1mpH7s
+This question was possibly duplicated with a more recent answer: [January 26th, 2021 Livestream Q&A: Will you guys eventually add survival elements like hunger & thirst?](./yt-5QJJqDM03Ww.md) https://www.youtube.com/watch?v=5QJJqDM03Ww

 ### Topics
 * [Features > Possible Features > Game Modes](../topics/features/possible-features/game-modes.md)